rudsvar/actix-web-demo/README.md

 1. Start a PostgreSQL database.
 The easiest way is to run `docker-compose up -d postgres`.
 2. We use SQLx to manage our migrations.
 Set up the database with `sqlx database setup`.
 3. Run the application with `cargo run`.
-By default the output is formatted as JSON, so you may want to pipe the result to `bunyan` to get more human-readable output.

 To customize the log level, use the `RUST_LOG` environment variable.